-- E. To be eligible for in-state status as provided in 3.17.7.A, 3.17.7.B, 3.17.7.C, and 3.17.7.D to maintain eligibility, the student shall: - 1.
-Have secured admission to and enrolls full-time or part-time in a program of study; and - 2.
-Satisfy admission and retention standards. - F. A student who meets the eligibility requirements for in-state status shall maintain in-state status if the student remains continuously enrolled at an institution within the State System after the student: - 1.
-As described in 3.17.7.A or 3.17.7.C, is discharged or released from active duty service; - 2.
-As described in paragraph 3 of 3.17.7.A or 3.17.7.B.1 and 3.17.7.B.2 exceeds the five-year period after being discharged or released from active duty uniformed service;

-- 3. As described in 3.17.7.B.1 has exhausted education assistance provided under Chapter 30 or 33 of Title 38 of the United States Code; or - 4.
-As described in 3.17.7.B.2 has exhausted education assistance provided under Section 3311(b)(9) or 3319 of Title 38 of the United States Code.

-3.17.8 Full-Time Professional Practitioner or Worker
+F. To be eligible for in-state status as provided in 3.18.7.A, 3.18.7.B, 3.18.7.C, 3.18.7.D, and 3.18.7.E and to maintain eligibility, the student shall:

+- 1. Have secured admission to and enrolls full-time or parttime in a program of study; and - 2.
+Satisfy admission and retention standards. - G. A student who meets the eligibility requirements for in-state status shall maintain in-state status if the student remains continuously enrolled at an institution within the State System after the student: - 1.
+As described in 3.18.7.A or 3.18.7.D, is discharged or released from active duty service; - 2.
+As described in 3.18.7.B.1, 3.18.7.B.2 or 3.18.7.C, exceeds the five-year period after being discharged or released from active duty uniformed service; - 3.
+As described in 3.18.7.B.1 has exhausted education assistance provided under Chapter 30, 31, or 33 of Title 38 of the United States Code; or - 4.
+As described in 3.18.7.A.3 or 3.18.7.B.2 has exhausted education assistance provided under Section 3319 of Title 38 of the United States Code. - 5.
+As described in 3.18.7.B.3 has exhausted education assistance provided under Section 3311(b)(9) of Title 38 of the United State Code. - 3.18.8 Full-Time Professional Practitioner or Worker

-A U.S. citizen or Lawful Permanent Resident who provides evidence of having come to Oklahoma to practice a profession on a full-time basis, conduct a business full time, or work on a full-time basis shall be immediately classified as in-state status along with the individual's spouse and dependents without the 12 month domiciliary requirement so long as they continue in such full-time employment capacity or until such time that they independently establish in-state status as described in section 3.17.3 of this policy.
+A U.S. citizen or Lawful Permanent Resident who provides evidence of having come to Oklahoma to practice a profession on a full-time basis, conduct a business full time, or work on a full-time basis shall be immediately classified as in-state status along with the individual's spouse and dependents without the 12 month domiciliary requirement so long as they continue in such full-time employment capacity or until such time that they independently establish in-state status as described in section 3.18.3 of this policy.